angelo-wf/NesJs/README.md

 - Clone this repository.
 - Open `index.html` in a browser.
 Messing around with the browsers autoplay policy might be required.
 - The `Debugger` link at the bottom leads to `debug.html`, which contains a basic debugger.
+- The `NsfJs` link at the bottom leads to `nsfplayer.html`, which contains an NSF player.

 The emulator runs in Firefox, Chrome, Safari, Edge and Internet Explorer 11.
 IE11 does not have sound, due to lack of the web-audio-API.
+The debugger does not work in IE11.
+NsfJs technically works in IE11, but lack of audio means it does not have much use.

 Controllers 1 and 2 are emulated, with the following mapping: